Practitioner Motives to Use Different Hyperparameter Optimization Methods: Discussion

-Future investigations of human decision-making in ML are a promising research direction that can help to improve AutoML by incorporating human knowledge.
-The interviewed practitioners reported actions they applied in HPO, which are agnostic to the selected HPO methods, such as choosing a set of hyperparameters to tune and defining corresponding search ranges.
-With similar reasoning, the interviewees applied similar actions for choosing HPO methods, hyperparameters, and hyperparameter values and stated they had attained their goals by taking those actions.
-Such a similar proceeding of practitioners in HPO allows for the assumption that best practices for actions taken during HPO exist.
-Since our interviewees mainly stated that they largely unconsciously compared HPO methods but achieved satisfactory outcomes, the identification of heuristics applied in their decision-making~\cite[][]{Tversky_Kahneman_1974, Gigerenzer_Brighton_2009, kahneman2009conditions} in HPO appears to be of great potential to advance automation of HPO tasks in AutoML.
-By identifying the heuristics of practitioners in HPO, a better understanding of how practitioners use HPO methods can be reached to improve AutoML tools by an automated selection of the best suitable HPO methods for a given problem instance based on a specific goal and set of contextual factors.
+Future investigations of human decision-making in \ac{HPO} are a promising research direction that can help to improve \ac{AutoML} by incorporating human knowledge \cite{higuchi2021interactivehpo, wang2019atms, sun2023automl}.
+The interviewed practitioners reported actions they applied in \ac{HPO}, which are agnostic to the selected \ac{HPO} methods, such as choosing a promising subset of hyperparameters to tune and defining corresponding search ranges.
+Most interviewees proceeded very much alike in choosing \ac{HPO} methods, selecting hyperparameters, and tuning hyperparameter configurations.
+Because those interviewees stated to have successfully attained their goals, such similar proceeding \ac{HPO} allows for the assumption that best practices for actions taken during \ac{HPO} exist.
+As the interviewees mainly stated that they largely unconsciously compared \ac{HPO} methods but achieved satisfactory outcomes, the identification of cognitive heuristics use in practitioners' decision-making~\cite{Gigerenzer_Brighton_2009,Gigerenzer_Selten_2002} in \ac{HPO} appears to be of great potential to advance automation of \ac{HPO} tasks in AutoML.
+By identifying functional heuristics that practitioners use in \ac{HPO}, a better understanding of how practitioners use \ac{HPO} methods can be reached.
+This could help enhance AutoML, especially \ac{HPO} tools, in terms of automating even complex tasks that are still left to human beings by mimicking human decision-making in a resource-efficient manner.
+Moreover, such heuristics could be helpful to make \ac{HPO} tools more efficient.